SarenDev/vid-reviewr.py/README.md

 * *That's basically it*... so far!
 Improvements to become available, maybe

 This is a first project type of deal, so quality isn't a guarantee... but then again, when is it ever?

+### Critical requirements:
+This script relies on VLC being installed on your machine and bein accessible from the command line

+*(In Windows you have to set VLC's directory as an environmental path)*

+As for running it in Python, you'll ~~obviously~~ need Python installed and working from the command line as well as making sure Pip works too.
+The script uses the "send2trash" module so getting that out of the way will also be important.